-The Golden-winged Warbler (GWWA) is an early-successional species that requires a somewhat unique habitat of sparse trees and shrubs with an understory of grasses and forbs.
+The Golden-winged Warbler (GWWA) is an early-successional species that requires a somewhat unique habitat of sparse trees and shrubs with an understory of grasses and forbs, all adjacent to a forested area.
 Golden-wing populations are declining throughout all of their range as early-successional habitats revert to forest and are lost to human development.
 Based on Breeding Bird Survey (BBS) data, populations have declined, on average, 3.4% per year in the United States over the last 37 years of monitoring.
 These declines are resulting in extirpation of the species from areas that have supported GWWA for at least the last century.
 Vermont is currently the only New England state that hosts a population of Golden-winged Warblers.

 The southern Lake Champlain Valley has been identified as conservation Focal Area for the GWWA by the GWWA Working Group, a national partnership working to protect this species and keep it from being listed as federally endangered.
 Prior to 2013, 20 GWWA individuals were documented within this focal area as part of the recently completed breeding bird atlas, and since then, Audubon Vermont (AV) has identified at least 70 additional individuals in the area, a number that has more than doubled previous population estimates.
-Although we are beginning to develop a more accurate picture of the GWWA population in Vermont, we have surveyed only a third of the potential habitat we have identified.
+Over the past few years, we have been working to identify GWWA habitat via computer-based models and develop a more accurate picture of Vermont's population.

 Our work on GWWA includes: